m31coding/M31.FluentAPI/README.md

 ### FluentMember

-**Definition**: FluentMemberAttribute(int order, string method = "With{Name}", int parameterOrder = 0)
+**Definition**: FluentMemberAttribute(int builderStep, string method = "With{Name}", int parameterPosition = 0)

 Use this attribute for fields and properties of your class.
 They can be private but properties must have a set accessor.
-The order parameter specifies the builder step in which the member is set.
+The `builderStep` parameter specifies the step in which the member can be set.
 With the method parameter you can specify the name of the builder method.

-If two `FluentMember` attributes with the same order are used, either a compound method or a fork will be created.
+If two `FluentMember` attributes with the same builder step are used, either a compound method or a fork will be created.
 If the specified method names are equal, a compound method will be created, which is a builder method that sets multiple properties at once.
 See the `WithName` method in the example above.
-For compounds the order of the parameters can be controlled by the last parameter of this attribute.<br/>
+For compounds the position of the parameters can be controlled by the last parameter of this attribute.<br/>
 If the specified method names differ, a fork will be created.
 That means that there are multiple methods at this step but you can call only one.
 See the `OfAge` and `BornOn` methods in the example above.

 ---

 ### FluentPredicate

-**Definition**: FluentPredicateAttribute(int order, string method = "{Name}", string negatedMethod = "Not{Name}")
+**Definition**: FluentPredicateAttribute(int builderStep, string method = "{Name}", string negatedMethod = "Not{Name}")

 Can be used instead of a `FluentMember` attribute if the decorated member is of type `bool`.
 This attribute generates two methods, one for setting the value of the member to `true` and one for setting it to `false`.